auto-d/monty/README.md

 ⛔️ The internal and Ollama-based backends have been removed due to performance issues on desktop hardware.

-### Examples
+### Example

-1. Start a chat session of no more than 3 turns with an OpenAI-driven Monty: `python monty.py --max-turns=3 --backend=open-ai --key=<openAI API key>`
+Start a chat session of no more than 3 turns with an OpenAI-driven Monty: : `python monty.py --max-turns=3 --backend=open-ai --key='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'`

-2. Start a chat session with a locally hosted phi3 model: `python monty.py --backend=internal`
+❗️ This example uses the openAI key provided above and should be used to validate the behavior of the tool. :)

 ## Testing